The Interdisciplinary Neuroimaging Forum was established in 2017 at the University of Haifa

 on), Prof. Simone Shamay-Tsoory.

-Head of Forum: Dr. Aviva Berkovich-Ohana.
+Head of Forum: Prof. Aviva Berkovich-Ohana.

-Technical support and infrastructure committee: Prof. Simone Shamay-Tsoory, Dr. Michal Kafri, Dr. Irit Weissman-Fogel, Dr. Amit Yashar.
+Technical support and infrastructure committee: Prof. Simone Shamay-Tsoory, Dr. Michal Kafri, Prof. Irit Weissman-Fogel, Dr. Amit Yashar.
 Aims to operationalize existing equipment for faculty and students and and provide space and support for new neuroimaging systems.